 I’ve never been one for conflict.
-Well, I should say I use to never be one for conflict.
-Up until now I’ve never been all that good with competition either.
+Well, I should say I used to never be one for conflict.
+Up until now, I’ve never been all that good with competition either.
 It’s no longer the case.
 Conflict doesn’t scare me off and I’m so competitive now that if anyone is on the treadmill next to me at the gym I will die first before I quit before they do.
 See, they are in a race, they just don’t know it.

 Sometimes, fighting is good.

 But there have been a million and one examples of times I was truly wronged.
-Either at the work place or in school.
+Either at the workplace or in school.
 But instead of fighting for myself.
 I also walked away.
 Once from a very lucrative career just because I didn’t have the fight in me.
 Or I didn’t think I was worth fighting for myself.
 I was the Queen of denial and avoidance.
 Just walk away and cope with what you’ve been dealt.

-Then I found myself in a position a few years back that if I didn’t learn to fight for myself it would result in my death.
+Then I found myself in a position a few years back where if I didn’t learn to fight for myself it would result in my death.
 I wish I were kidding.
 I’m not.
 It’s funny to me now looking back at how long it took me to actually engage in the fight.
 Fear kept me paralyzed and a dear friend patiently prodded me the entire way with encouragement that it was a fight I could win.
 And I did.

-But old habits die hard don’t they.
+But old habits die hard, don’t they?

 There is something about standing up and saying “Oh hell NO, I’m not going easily into the sunset!”
 I could be the victim and cry over how it’s all so unfair.
 I could let fear paralyze me and crawl under the covers with a Klondike bar.
-Or I can raise my head high and look at my life and say, to quote one of my very favorite books of all-time, “Do your worst!”
-I think that’s the modern day version of “bring it!”
+Or I can raise my head high and look at my life and say, to quote one of my very favorite books of all time, “Do your worst!”
+I think that’s the modern-day version of “Bring it!”

 It’s both a place of surrender and determination.

 The quote is from The Count of Monte Cristo by Alexander Dumas.
-(The Do your worst quote, not bring it.
+(The Do your worst quote, not Bring it.
 Just in case there was any question.)
-The entire book is about a man who is either going to lay down and die, or fight after he is wronged and loses everything but his life and even that is a questionable state.
+The entire book is about a man who is either going to lay down and die or fight after he is wronged and loses everything but his life and even that is a questionable state.
 It’s a morally complex book.
 His perseverance is driven by revenge.
-But he perseveres none-the-less.
+But he perseveres nonetheless.